-DIVERSITY, EQUITY, INCLUSION, ACCESSIBILITY, ANTIRACISM (DEIAA)
+DIVERSITY, EQUITY, INCLUSION, ACCESSIBILITY, AND ANTIRACISM (DEIAA)

 Palomar College's strong commitment to DEIAA is represented throughout the EVP.
-This commitment is expressed in the District's Vision, Mission, and Values.
+This commitment is expressed in the District's Vision.
+Mission. and Values.
 In 2020, the College collaboratively developed Calls to Action to support DEIAA.
 In 2022, a Chief Diversity Officer position was established.
 Palomar College is a federally designated Hispanic Serving Institution (HSI) with nearly 50% of students identifying as Hispanic or Latino.
-As an HSI, Palomar faculty and staff strive to better serve our students by engaging in opportunities (e.g., Becoming Hispanic-Serving Institutions Book Club) to improve the learning environment and surround these students with resources that reflect their cultures, values, and lived experiences.
-In Fall 2022, the Student Services and the Associated Student Government partnered to complete a Student Equity Walk.
-Through a "Student Equity Walk" project the District has placed banners throughout its locations depicting its diverse student body.
+As an HSI, Palomar faculty and staff strive to better serve our students by engaging in opportunities to improve the learning environment (e.g., Becoming Hispanic-Serving Institutions Book Club) and surround these students with resources that reflect their cultures. values, and lived experiences.
+In Fall 2022, Student Services and the Associated Student Government partnered to complete a Student Equity Walk project.
+Through this project, the District has placed banners throughout its locations depicting its diverse student body.
 The banners are designed to promote a sense of belonging and include affirming messages presented in multiple languages.

 The Palomar College Equity Plan 2025 outlines the District's intentional focus on ensuring equitable student outcomes by incorporating an evaluation of disproportionate impact and articulating strategies to eliminate equity gaps.
 Specifically, the Equity Plan includes strategies to facilitate access, progress, and completion for Black or African American and Hispanic or Latino students.

-As expressed in the District's Vision, Mission, and Values and these two planning foundations.
-Palomar's focus on its students' lived experience and educational goals underpins the EVP.
+As expressed in the District's Vision, Mission, and Values and these two planning foundations, Palomar's focus on its students' lived experience and educational goals underpins the EVP.

-EDUCATIONAL VISION PLAN SECTION 1.2
+EDUCATIONAL VISION PLAN SECTION 1.2 DATA HIGHLIGHTS

-DATA HIGHLIGHTS